 Course maps

-Course maps show the race route on a map within the app.
+Course maps show the race route on the map within the app.
 Officials can see the course layout, their own position, and the positions of other tracked officials.

 Each layer can be either a Folder or a Document element with a name matching the discipline.
 The names are case-insensitive and also accept common aliases: